Featured Snippets that Answer Questions

-The patent tells us that some searchers are often looking for an answer to a specific question, instead of a list of URLs to pages about a query.
+The patent tells us that some searchers are often looking to answer a specific question instead of a list of URLs to pages about a query.
 Examples from the patent are:

 - What the weather is in a particular location

 - The capital of a state